 The workshop was chaired by TWAS Executive Director Romain Murenzi, while Peter McGrath, coordinator of the TWAS Science Diplomacy programme of the InterAcademy partnership (IAP) was responsible for the smooth-running of the event and managing the various rapporteurs.

 The final word of the workshop, however, went to Mohamed H.A.
 Hassan, TWAS's current president, who served 26 years as the Academy's executive director.
-To recognize his career achievements using science to foster international cooperation and friendship, Hassan received one of seven Science Forum South Africa Science Diplomacy Awards in 2016.

 Science diplomacy is a facilitator of international cooperation, confirmed Hassan, adding that academies like TWAS and organizations like IAP, the InterAcademy Partnership (IAP), which brings together some 140 national and regional member academies of science and medicine, cooperate to support science’s role in seeking evidence-based solutions to the world’s most challenging problems.